 Dear colleagues and friends,

-Gyanprakash A. Ketwaroo, MD, MSc, is an assistant professor of medicine at Baylor College of Medicine, Houston.
+Gyanprakash A. Ketwaroo, MD, is assistant professor of medicine at Baylor College of Medicine, Houston.
 He is an associate editor for GI & Hepatology News.

 It was around January 2020, when COVID-19 was something far, far away, and not particularly worrisome.
 I was performing a routine care visit of one of my out-of-state patients waitlisted for a liver transplant.
 All was going fine until he stated, “Hey doc, while I appreciate your time and visits, these travels to Houston are quite inconvenient for my family and me: It is a logistical ordeal, and my wife is always afraid of catching something in the airplane.
 Could you do the same remotely such as a videoconference?”
 And just like that, it sparked my interest in how to maintain his liver transplant care from a distance.
 The Federation of State Medical Boards defines telemedicine as “the practice of medicine using electronic communication, information technology, or other means between a physician in one location, and a patient in another location, with or without an intervening health care provider.1 What my patient was asking was to use a mode of telemedicine – a video visit – to receive the same quality of care.
 He brought up three critical points that I will discuss further: access to specialty care (such as transplant hepatology), reduction of costs (time and money), and improved patient satisfaction.